capitan112/CurrencyConverter/README.md

-# R3piApp

-Demo App in Swift 3.0
 # CurrencyConverter

+Demo App on Swift 3.0.
+Sample of code.